-The Higher Education Authority (HEA) is the statutory funding authority for the universities, institutes of technology and a number of other designated institutions.
-It leads the strategic development of the Irish higher education and research system and is the advisory body to the Minister for Education and Skills in relation to the higher education sector.
+The Higher Education Authority is the statutory funding authority for the universities, institutes of technology and a number of other designated institutions.
+It leads the strategic development of the Irish higher education and higher education research system and is the advisory body to the Minister for Education and Skills in relation to the higher education sector.

 The Higher Education Authority Act, 1971 established the HEA, set out its functions and provided for its governance.
 It has been updated on a number of occasions.